humanitec-tutorials/custom-driver-reference-python/README.md

 # Humanitec Custom Resource Driver - Reference implementation

 This is a **reference** implementation of a custom *Driver* for Humanitec.
-It operates similarly to the Built-in AWS driver, deploying new S3 buckets on-demand.
+Like the built-in AWS driver, the reference implementatioin deploys a new S3 bucket on demand.

-To test it out, you'll need to deploy it as a public facing webserver, and then register it via the Humanitec API.
+To test it out, you'll need to deploy it as a public facing webserver, and then register it through the Humanitec API.
 To learn more about registering drivers checkout the [documentation](https://docs.humanitec.com/integrations/create-own-resource-driver).